chadnpc/cliHelper.logger/README.md

 ### Usage in your Custom classes (advanced). [you are on your own!]

-You can create custom classes implementing `LogEntry` if you need to add more structured data to your logs (though custom appenders would be needed to fully utilize the extra data).
+You can create custom classes inheriting `LogEntry` if you need to add more structured data to your logs (though custom appenders would be needed to fully utilize the extra data).

 ```PowerShell
 # Define your custom class